Enteee/duckpond.ch/_drafts/migrate-a-git-repository-with-submodules.md

 [^1]: From the [manpage](https://git-scm.com/docs/git-submodule#Documentation/git-submodule.txt-foreach--recursiveltcommandgt)
 [^2]: See: [this answer on StackOverflow](https://stackoverflow.com/questions/12641469/list-submodules-in-a-git-repository/56912913#56912913)
-[^3]: Maybe I should impement a command that does just that at some point.
+[^3]: Maybe I should implement a command that does just that at some point.

 [git-sync-mirror]:https://hub.docker.com/r/enteee/git-sync-mirror
 [githubtraining/example-dependency]:https://github.com/githubtraining/example-dependency.git